topbitdu/unidom-common/ROADMAP.md

 2. SHA 2 Digester concern
 3. Improve the Model Extension to generate the validations for the #{action}_state field automatically
 4. Improve the AES 256 Cryptor concern for the class methods

+## v1.4
+1. Improve the Model Extension concern to add the #assert_present! & the .assert_present! method